devhliu/wrt-project/ray_analytic/README.md

 (z, s, φ) are uniformly distributed in [-1,1]x[-1,1]x(0,2π), where the number of points is defined by the user in the config file (binary/config.txt).

-**FORMAT** The ray transforms are returned in a separate file, in the following format:
+**FORMAT:** The ray transforms are returned in a separate file, in the following format:

       for islice = (0: nslice-1)
         for ishift = (0: nshift-1)